We may get commissions for purchases made through links in this post.

 Acne is not an emergency situation but you should be aware of it and if it shows signs of getting worse, make an appointment with your veterinarian.
 In the beginning stages, it will bother you more than it bothers your cat!

-Picture in this articles was originally posted to threads in our forums
+*The picture in this article was originally posted on threads in our forums.

 Comments?
 Leave them using the comment section below.
 Questions?
 Please use the cat forums for those!